Bluefissure/HousingPos/README.md

 Group：
 - Click the `group` button to enter the group mode.
 Furniture can be added to the group.
 The first furniture will be used as a benchmark, and the rest will be calculated by relative coordinates.
+- After selection, click the `grouping` button to exit the group mode.
+The grouped furniture will be added to the data of the first furniture.
+At this time, the furniture combination can be exported by using `Single Export`.
 - Check `Single Export` to export a furniture or group separately.
 - For application grouping, you need to manually change the coordinates of the benchmark furniture at **XYZR** *(consistent with BDTH coordinates)*, and then the rest of the furniture in the group will automatically calculate the updated coordinates.
 ### Draw on screen